transparent-marketplace

 Travel Nurse

-• Vacation time during an assignment may need to be made up at the end of the contract as days/weeks added on to ensure work the total amount of hours you are contracted for.
+• Vacation time during an assignment may need to be made up at the end of the contract as days/weeks added on to ensure you work the total amount of hours you were contracted for.

-• Travel nurses are not paid for time off in between assignments.
+• Travel nurses aren’t paid for time off in between assignments.

 Staff Nurse

-• As staff nurses, the leadership will expect that you be dedicated to and engage in actions for your unit goals and quality improvement initiatives.
+• As staff nurses, the leadership expects you to be dedicated to and engaged in actions for your unit goals and quality improvement initiatives.

-• Over time, staff nurses are encouraged to engage in the roles of preceptor and/or charge nurse.
-These roles can also help staff nurses advance through clinical ladder programs.
+• Over time, staff nurses are encouraged to engage in the roles of preceptor and/or charge nurse to help staff nurses advance through clinical ladder programs.

-• Many facilities want their staff to become involved in unit and hospital based committees to improve quality of care and patient safety.
+• Many facilities want their staff to become involved in unit-based and hospital-based committees to improve the quality of care and patient safety.

-• Most nurses will have yearly reviews by a member of their leadership team that may or may not include a performance based merit raise, depending on the facility.
+• Most nurses have yearly reviews by a member of their leadership team that may or may not include a performance-based merit raise, depending on the facility.

 Travel Nurse

-• Travelers are expected to be highly skilled and active team players.
-They are hired for their experience and ability to start a job with minimal training.
+• Travelers are expected to be highly skilled and active team players hired for their experience and ability to start a job with minimal training.

-• Travel nurses often float first.
-Flexibility and adaptability are important as you may have to float to equal or lesser acuity floors.
+• Travel nurses often float first, so flexibility and adaptability are essential as you may have to float to equal or lesser acuity floors.

-• Units managers prefer minimal complaining about scheduling or patient assignment (within reason!).
-Travel nurses are there to help an already strapped unit and shouldn’t be causing additional stress on the unit.
+• Travel nurses are there to help an already strapped unit and shouldn’t be causing additional stress on the unit.

-• Travelers do not get annual reviews by managers, but if you are not performing well on a job, you will most likely be contacted by your agency.
+• Travelers don’t get annual reviews by managers, but if you’re not performing well on a job, you will most likely be contacted by your agency.

 Length of Employment